Country Report for Anguilla

-Corporal punishment is abolished as a sentence for crime in the Abolition of Corporal Punishment Ordinance 1998 and in article 373 of the Criminal Code 2010.
-Article 6 of the Constitution 1982 states that no person shall be subjected to torture or to inhumane or degrading punishment or other treatment.
-There is no provision for judicial corporal punishment in the Juvenile Act, the Juvenile Courts Act or the Criminal Procedure Code.
-A Child Justice Bill has long been under discussion but we have no detailed information.
-As at April 2016, it had not been tabled in Parliament.
+Corporal punishment is abolished as a sentence for crime in the Abolition of Corporal Punishment Ordinance 1998 and in section 373 of the Criminal Code 2010.
+Section 6 of the Constitution 1982 states that no person shall be subjected to torture or to inhumane or degrading punishment or other treatment.
+There is no provision for judicial corporal punishment in the Juvenile Courts Act or the Criminal Procedure Code.
+A Child Justice Bill has long been under discussion and was finally passed in Parliament in April 2021.

 , CRC/C/GBR/5, Fifth state party report, annex, para.
 11